Celebrate the start of spring with blossom and a treat in Bishopthorpe Village!

 Take a short walk by the river.
 Blue space is just as calming as green.
 Cross the road by But First cafe, turn left and walk down the avenue to the right of the wood, and onto the riverside path at the end.
 You’ll pass a beautiful ruined church, and there is seating just round the corner with fine river views.
 You may find a moment to soak up some spring sunshine!

 Here in York, we and Abundance York have our very own Blossom Watch.
-All you need to do is take a picture of any blossom you find in and around the city, with its location, and share it on Twitter with the hashtag #BlossomWatchYork2021.
+All you need to do is take a picture of any blossom you find in and around the city, with its location, and share it on Twitter with the hashtag #BlossomWatchYork2022.
 This will enable others around York to find it and enjoy the moment of blossom delight too!
 Feel free to tag @yorkbikebelles @abundanceyork so we can help spread the word. @yorksakuraexployer also does lovely postings of Japanese cherry blossom around the city, with a companion Japanese Cherry blossom map.

 Ride the Green Route!
-Get on Sustrans’ route 65 by bike at York and enjoy a traffic-free spring journey, over the Knavesmire, along the Solar System Path and into Bishopthorpe Village.
+Get on Sustrans’ route 65 by bike at York and enjoy a traffic-free spring journey, over the Knavesmire, along the Solar System Greenway and into Bishopthorpe Village.
 You can follow the Slow Tour of Yorkshire Map of the route.

 When you emerge in a residential cul-de-sac in Bishopthorpe village, turn left (the main signposted route goes straight ahead).
 It’s a short distance to Main Street, with But First cafe at the far end, on the left.

 Accessibility: The route is traffic-free and tarmacked all the way.
 There are short uphill inclines from the river to The Chocolate Works and by the A64.
 There is also a short bumpy stretch by the A64.
+If you feel uncomfortable, please do dismount and walk this short stretch.

 Walk the Green Route!
 There’s a wonderful route from the Millennium Bridge along the river to the village and back via the Knavesmire.
 You can see the route on one of the new Exploring York Maps.